-Some revisionists claim that Catherine’s story is actually an inversion of the later death of the pagan philosopher-mathematician Hypatia (+415), who was lynched by a mob – the story goes, comprised of Christian ‘lectors’ – apparently for political reasons.
-Hypatia’s ‘martyrdom’ comprises one of those anti-Catholic tropes, hyperbolically exaggerated from its origins in a complex history, along with Galileo, the Inquisition, the Crusades, and on it goes.
+Some revisionists claim that Catherine’s story is actually an inversion of the later death of the pagan philosopher-mathematician Hypatia (+415), who was lynched by a mob comprised of Christian ‘lectors’ – apparently for political reasons.
+Hypatia’s ‘martyrdom’ is one of those anti-Catholic tropes, hyperbolically exaggerated from its origins in a complex history, along with Galileo, the Inquisition, the Crusades, and so on.

 Besides her philosophical acumen, Catherine’s name means ‘purified’ and ‘cleansed’, a fitting thought in today’s all-too impure world, mired in deviance of various forms, and getting more degraded.
 As the Catechism declares, there is a deep connection between “charity; chastity or sexual rectitude; love of truth and orthodoxy of faith“, or, as it may be put “between purity of heart, of body and of faith” (cf., #2518).

-This is a large part of the reason why the modern world cannot see truths which seem so obvious and clear and, again, Pope John Paul in Evangelium Vitae taught that one of the primary causes of the current abortion holocaust is the ‘trivialization of sexuality’.
+This is a large part of the reason why the modern world cannot see truths which seem so obvious and clear.
+Pope John Paul in Evangelium Vitae taught that one of the primary causes of the current abortion holocaust is the ‘trivialization of sexuality’.
 Saint Thomas rightly claimed – and evidence is not wanting – that nothing so blinds the mind and distorts the reason as lust (his own chastity, which he maintained from his youth, was a large part of the reason he could see the truth so clearly).
-Alas, the world – and even many members of the Church on earth – immersed in a blizzard of lies, are now learning this the long, long way around.
+Alas, the world – and even many members of the Church on earth – immersed in a blizzard of lustful lies, are now learning this the long, long way around.